iam-anshul/secret-repo/docs/tutorials/webhooks.md

 # Webhook

+You can set webhook triggers in your git repository so that whenever there is a change in Target Config in github repository, AtomicCD instantly scans for the new Target Config.

-This tutorial shows how to set webhooks triggers for AtomicCD in Github.
+This tutorial shows how to set webhooks triggers for AtomicCD in Github Repository.

 1. First you need to follow [Deploy AtomicCD On Kubernetes Cluster](deploy.md#below-are-the-steps-to-setup-atomiccd-to-implement-continuous-delivery-for-a-python-application) tutorial upto step **6** if you want webhook triggers without trigger authentication else if you want to set webhook trigger authentication follow upto step 5.
 Skip the next step (step2) if you are moving without trigger authentication.